ARCHER2-HPC/archer2-website/support-access/access.md

 ### Open ARCHER2 Calls

 A list of any currently open calls through which you can apply for access to ARCHER2.
+Details of the specific requirements for these calls (for example, what is a TA) are provided below.

 <table>